djangocon/2021.djangocon.eu/djangocon_2020/content/talks/schedule/0talks_schedule.md

 The event schedule will be available soon!

-The talks will take place on June 2 and 4, from 9 AM to 6 PM (GMT+1 London/Lisbon).
+The conference talks & workshops will take place from 9AM to 6PM (UTC+2), June 2-4.

 <!--[<button class="btn">View schedule!</button>](https://cfp.2020.djangocon.eu/porto/schedule/){:target="_blank"}-->